-Effective January 1, 2016: Employees may use up to thirty two (32) hours of accumulated sick leave credits for personal business, subject to the same provisions noted above, as defined in MOU #4.
-Effective January 1, 2017, requested for personal business days are subject to "adequate" attendance standards in the previous year.
+Personal Business: Employees may use up to four (4) days (at the conversion rate below) of accumulated sick leave credits for personal business, subject to the same provisions noted above.
+Requests for personal business days are subject to "adequate" attendance standards in the previous year.
 An employee who does not have "adequate" attendance rating (as defined in the attendance policy) from the previous year would not be allowed to use personal business in the succeeding year, and any such requests would be denied.